 If the designation of an authorized representative in the EU is required as a result of specific Union legislation, the recognition of such an authorized representative if based in the UK will expire on January 1, 2021.
 Manufacturers should therefore ensure that their authorized representatives are established in one of the 27 EU Member States in due time.

-Implications for Notified Bodies and conformity assessment procedures
+Implications for conformity assessment procedures and Notified Bodies